OpenConextApps/ssp-voot-groups/README.md

-You can check the [releases](https://github.com/fkooman/ssp-voot-groups/releases) page to download a complete simpleSAMLphp module ready for install, or read below to install yourself from Git using Composer.
+You can check the [releases](https://github.com/fkooman/ssp-voot-groups/releases) page to download a complete simpleSAMLphp module ready for install, or read below to install yourself from Git and run Composer yourself.

 You can install this module in the `modules` directory of simpleSAMLphp.
 We assume you installed simpleSAMLphp in `/var/simplesamlphp`: